torjc01/DB33/4emeSoldat/agfellows.md

 Husband of Catherine Agnes Fellows née Black and ( - Feb 5th 1897)

-Catherine death Feb 5th 1897 (Friday)
+Catherine Black death Feb 5th 1897 (Friday)

 Service from residence at the Citadel to St Matthew's Church, by Revd Lennox Williams, Revd Mr Scott.